All Products

 2. On the Clusters page, click the name of the target cluster.
 In the left pane, choose Operations > Event Center.

-3. On the Events (Cluster Resource Events) tab, set Level to Warning, select the namespace where the component is deployed, and set Type to Pod.
+3. On the Events (Cluster Resource Events) tab, set Level to Warning, select the namespace where the add-on is deployed, and set Type to Pod.
 Review the event details to identify the cause.
-The following section describes common causes and their solutions.

 Common causes and solutions